PRAJUN-V/EduSphere---E-Learning-Web-Application/readme.md

 There is a small problem in adding interest in student should be corrected.

 my password change from profile is not working I need to solve it.

+I am going to create a app in backend named courses to manage course in backend.